 After the networking company, I worked in a small retail business (a chain of two local cellular phone stores).
 I started as a IT Consultant.
 In one year, I was promoted as an assistant GM and became a business partner.
 In two more years, I became the General Manager (my current title).
 Under my supervision, the company structure was enhanced, new positions and departments were created, the total revenue was significantly increased, and four more new stores were opened in the upstate New York region.

 2. About recommendations: As a general manager, the only person above me is the business owner.
 He is going to give me a good recommendation demonstrating my achievement at work.
 I am planning to have my counselor at Christian fellowship to write me the second recommendation.
-As my counselor, she knows me pretty well.
-Also, I worked with her closely as I coordinated a couple music events for the fellowship.
+I worked with her closely as I coordinated a couple music events for the fellowship.
 She should be able to give me some good words about my leadership skills.
 Is that a good combination of recommendation letters?

 3. About area of interest, i am not so sure about entrepreneurship or general management. can i put both? or if i have to pick entrepreneurship, will it go with my long term goal just fine?
 I want to put entrepreneurship because i feel like it is closer to what i am doing at my job, therefore increases the change of acceptance.

 4. My salary is significantly lower than average.
 Is that something bad for my application?
 That is because as business partners, both I and the business owner agreed that it is the best now to reserve the money for the company growth.
 Should I use the optional essay to make that clear?